Sponsors: Senator Scott Sandall, Rep. Snider

 Sponsors: Senator Evan Vickers, Rep. Albrecht

-Senate Bill 113 would strip communities across Utah of their ability to regulate large-scale animal enterprises, which are businesses that use or sell animals or animal products for profit, food, research, testing and more.
+Senate Bill 113 strips communities across Utah of their ability to regulate large-scale animal enterprises, which are businesses that use or sell animals or animal products for profit, food, research, testing and more.
 Factory farms—which can house hundreds of thousands of animals in one facility—are an example of a harmful animal enterprise in dire need of regulation.
 Communities across the country have increasingly been taking action to combat the negative impacts of factory farms.
 Rather than reform their destructive practices, these corporations are responding by pushing preemption laws to insulate themselves from liability or oversight.

 H.B.
 114 is an impulsive overreach by politicians who are clearly re-writing the law to appease Smithfield and the powerful agriculture lobby in Utah.
 It comes in the wake of a jury acquitting two activists for rendering aid to sick pigs being confined in inhumane conditions.
 Rather than address the abuses of factory farms, some legislators are attempting to criminalize care for farm animals and take away people’s rights because they don’t agree with the jury’s decision.

 Join the ASPCA Regional Advocacy Field Team (RAFT) to help pass priority legislation through grassroots advocacy.
 Whether you're a seasoned advocate or have no experience at all, joining RAFT is a great way to get involved in animal advocacy from the comfort of your home and within your community.
 Learn more and apply today!